 We provide plastic nibs in three sizes: small, medium and large.
 We describe our experience with each size nib below, but you might get different results.

-Small plastic nibs are best with thicker inks and thinner acrylic paints, such as India ink and Golden Hi-Flo Acrylic.
+Standard nibs are best with thicker inks and thinner acrylic paints, such as India ink and Golden Hi-Flo Acrylic.